jesterKing/literate/README.md

 settings.

-Code fragments can be created by adding `<<some identifying string>>=` to the info line of a code fence.
+Code fragments can be created by adding `<<some identifying string>>=` to the info line of a code fence, separated by a colon `:` after the language identifier.

 Adding to existing fragments is done through `<<some identifying string>>=+`.